MIT-BECL/Plotting-Distributions/README.md

     - The included scripts use data from this **[predator-prey publication](https://www.nature.com/articles/nature25479)**.
     - Additional data sets are included from this **[amyloid-beta publication](https://www.nature.com/articles/s41586-018-0790-y)** and this **[PD-1 publication](https://www.nature.com/articles/s41586-018-0756-0)**.

-*We do not own this data, nor did we modify the data downloaded in anyway.
+*We do not own this data.
 All credit goes to the authors for providing this data with publication.
 Usage of this data is at the discretion of the user.*

 Within the notebooks provided, the system and session info are detailed.